Azure/ResourceModules/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+For specific guidelines on how to contribute to this repository please refer to the [Contribution guide](./Contribution%20guide) Wiki section.

 ## Trademarks